chafmere/2dPlatformerController/README.md

 > Dash/Dodge variable naming is interchangable for different sections of the code.
 I will update to have one main name reference.
 > Wallhold/WallGrab sound too similar when they do different things.

-when you clode this an open up in Godot there is an example scene called 'SandBox'
+when you clone this and open up in Godot, there is an example scene called 'SandBox'

 There is a 3d model in this repository?